TritonDataCenter/rfd/rfd/0100/README.md

 ## Alternative Linters

-Two popular alternatives to JavaScript Lint are [ESLint](http://eslint.org/) and [JSHint](http://jshint.com/).
+Two popular alternatives to JavaScript Lint are [ESLint] and [JSHint].
 ESLint offers both lint and style checks, while JSHint concentrates more on offering just lint checks.
 (It has historically also offered several style checks, but has removed them in recent versions.)
 Both are written entirely in JavaScript, and can be installed through npm.

 If we were to fully switch to using one of these, rather than just supplementing our checks with them, we would want to make sure that we didn't lose any useful